-In this program we present selected works of British singer, trumpeter and composer Phil Minton, with a focus on his extended vocal techniques: from freely improvised abstract pieces for solo voice, unusual renditions of classical and jazz repertoire, avant-garde compositions inspired by Daniil Harms and Joseph Brodsky works to choral work based on the letters of Ho Chi Minh.
+In this episode we present selected works of British singer, trumpeter and composer Phil Minton, with a focus on his extended vocal techniques: from freely improvised abstract pieces for solo voice, unusual renditions of classical and jazz repertoire, avant-garde compositions inspired by Daniil Harms and Joseph Brodsky works to choral work based on the letters of Ho Chi Minh.

 The podcast also includes our exclusive recording of Phil Minton’s only performance in the US in the past 10 years (with Axel Dörner on trumpet, C Spencer Yeh on violin+voice and Okkyung Lee on cello) and some of the personal insights from his phone interview to Extended Techniques.

 Running time: 1 hour 53 minutes

 1) Phil Minton and Roger Turner, “Urgent,” Ammo (1984), Phil Minton (voice), Roger Turner (percussion).
 Leo Records (1998, 2006) http://www.leorecords.com/

 2) Phil Minton “Dough song 8,” A Doughnut in One Hand (1998), Phil Minton (voice).
 FMP/Free Music Production

 3) Phil Minton and John Butcher, “Joyweed,” Apples of Gomorath (1999).
 Phil Minton (voice), John Butcher (tenor and soprano saxophone).
 Grob (2002)

 4) Phil Minton, John Butcher, Roger Turner, Veryan Weston, “Mouthful of Ecstasy,” Mouthful of Ecstasy (1996), Phil Minton Quartet: Phil Minton (voice), John Butcher (saxophone), Roger Turner (percussion), Veryan Weston (piano).
 Victo www.victo.qc.ca